SECONDARY CAMPUS CURRICULUM OVERVIEW

-English courses continue to reflect the CCSS ELA standards through the reading and analysis of key literature of various genres.
+English courses continue to reflect the CCSS English Language Arts (ELA) standards through the reading and analysis of key literature of various genres.
 Students further develop their literacy skills with a continued emphasis on vocabulary development and understanding the role of grammar in conveying the desired meaning.
 Teachers cultivate clear communication and critical thinking by providing opportunities for students to practice writing for different purposes and audiences.
 Frequent writing builds stamina, confidence, and skill while encouraging student to engage in thoughtful and meaningful discourse.
-Honors projects, Honors Sci Fi/Fantasy Literature, and Advanced Placement English Language/Composition also provide opportunities for students to challenge themselves and hone college level reading and writing skills.
+Honors projects, an honors science-fiction/fantasy literature course, and an Advanced Placement English Language/Composition course also provide opportunities for students to challenge themselves and hone college-level reading and writing skills.

-California content standards and the NGSS inform content but the CCSS ELA standards play an integral part in the instruction of social studies and science as well.
-CCSS literacy standards are embedded in content instruction through GLAD instructional strategies.
-Science instruction takes place in well-equipped labs.
-The digital Science Expo is a culminating event where students from all science classes design and implement a science project and a written report based on their interests.
-Advanced Placement courses include: US History, US Government, Biology, and Physics.
+While California content standards and Next Generation Science Standards (NGSS) inform content, the CCSS ELA standards also play an integral part in the instruction of social studies and science.
+CCSS literacy standards are embedded in content instruction through Be GLAD (Guided Language Acquisition Design) instructional strategies.
+Science instruction takes place in well-equipped labs, with the curriculum culminating in the digital science expo, an event where students from all science classes design and implement a science project and a written report based on their interests.
+Advanced Placement courses include: U.S. History, U.S. Government, Biology, and Physics.

-Bible courses are a required element of our academically rigorous secondary program and continue with a focus on worldview.
-Summit Ministries’ worldviews curriculum explicitly informs instruction in sixth, eighth, eleventh, and twelfth grade Bible courses.
-Seventh grade students focus on the Old Testament, ninth grade on the Gospels, and tenth grade on apologetics.
-Whatever the course, FCS affirms the metanarrative of Scripture: (1) God created all things good.
+Bible courses are a required element of our academically rigorous secondary program and continue the concepts taught in elementary school, with a focus on worldview.
+Summit Ministries’ worldviews curriculum explicitly informs instruction in Bible courses for grades 6, 8, 11 and 12.
+Seventh-grade students focus on the Old Testament, ninth-grade on the Gospels, and tenth-grade on apologetics.
+Whatever the course, FCS affirms the metanarrative of Scripture: 1.
+God created all things good.
 At creation, all things were in harmony.
-(2) At the Fall (Genesis 3), the whole created order fell into disharmony due to the disobedience of man.
-(3) In the person of Jesus Christ, God began the process of redemption and renewal.
-(4) In the end, God will restore all things through his Son Jesus Christ.
+2. At the Fall (Genesis 3), the whole created order fell into disharmony due to the disobedience of man.
+3. In the person of Jesus Christ, God began the process of redemption and renewal.
+4. In the end, God will restore all things through his Son Jesus Christ.